the-die/dotfiles/nvim/README.md

-# Neovim configurations
+# Neovim Configurations

-This my neovim confiurations
+This is my Neovim configurations

 ## Getting started using Lua in Neovim